ADATYA/HTML-By-Bohubrihi/README.md

-The first step of development HTML,CSS,BOTSTRAP is importent.
+The first step in the development of HTML, CSS, and Bootstrap is important.